cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

     to their application.
   - Back-pressure mechanisms to prevent malicious users from abusing the transaction dissemination mechanism.
-- In this approach, CometBFT's peer-to-peer layer does not need to deal with transaction gossipping, and its resources can be used by other reactors such as consensus, evidence, block-sync, or state-sync.
+- In this approach, CometBFT's peer-to-peer layer is relieved from managing transaction gossip, freeing up its resources for other reactors such as consensus, evidence, block-sync, or state-sync.
 - There is no risk for the operators of a network to provide inconsistent configurations for some mempool-related parameters.
 Some of those misconfigurations are known to have caused serious performance issues in CometBFT's peer to peer network.